hhf112/moore-search/README.md

 success   beg translated by number of matches appended on success fail      {}
 ```
-appends all matches found into container iterated by beg until specified matches are found or eof encountered
+Runs `parallelSearch` on every chunk.
+Appends all matches found into container iterated by beg until specified matches are found or eof encountered
 #### Notes
 1. May return unordered indexes as total matches are counted by threads running all over the chunk
 2. May return repeated indexes due to local search space overlapping of each thread and overlapped chunks to avoid misses